tecnico-sec/Java-Crypto-Details/README.md

 ## Introduction

 This laboratory assignment uses Java Development Kit (JDK) version 11 or later, running on Linux.
+It is recommended to follow this assignment using the SeedsLabs virtual machine from previous classes.
 The Java platform strongly emphasizes security, including language safety, cryptography, public key infrastructure, secure communication, authentication and access control.

 The Java Cryptography Architecture (JCA), which is a major piece of the Java platform, includes a large set of application programming interfaces (APIs), tools, and implementations of commonly-used security algorithms, mechanisms, and protocols.
 It provides a comprehensive security framework for writing applications and also provides a set of tools to securely manage applications.